tunguyendeleter/Final-year-project/README.md

 | ![Image 3](page3.png) | ![Image 4](page4.png) |
 | ![Image 5](page5.png) | ![Image 6](page6.png) |

 The figure shows the interactive features of the application such as button, checkboxes line edit.
-There are 5 page, each page will have different tasks and features. <br />
+There are 5 pages, each page will have different tasks and features. <br />
 !["project"](page_structure.png)